nanopack/yoke/README.md

 - a 3 server cluster consisting of a 'primary', 'secondary', and 'monitor' node
 - 'primary' & 'secondary' nodes need ssh connections between each other (w/o passwords)
 - 'primary' & 'secondary' nodes need rsync (or some alternative sync_command) installed
-- 'primary' & 'secondary' nodes should have postgres installed under a postgres user, and in the `path`
+- 'primary' & 'secondary' nodes should have postgres installed under a postgres user, and in the `path`.
+Yoke tries calling 'postgres' and 'pg_ctl'
+- 'primary' & 'secondary' nodes run postgres as a child process so it should not be started independently

 Each node in the cluster requires it's own config.ini file with the following options (provided values are defaults):
 ```